|We Take The Guesswork Out Of Investing In A Solar System For Your Home Or Business.™|

 When shopping for a solar system, you may find pricing that's 15 even 20 percent lower on non name brand solar panels that have been manufactured by tiny, non publicly traded, overseas manufactures that has a small likelihood of being here 25 years from now to honor their warranty.
 But over the long haul, any savings that you earn now will be absolutely worthless if your system provides you with 30 to 40 years of inferior performance or your left with non working equipment and no warranty to protect your investment.

-All of our Investment Grade Solar Systems meet or exceed every one of these six minimum criteria.
-If the solar system that you are buying does not meet or exceed ALL six of the above criteria then in our opinion, you are simply buying a Hybrid system which is ok as long as you are paying accordingly.
+All of our Investment Grade Solar Systems meet or exceed every one of these eight minimum criteria.
+If the solar system that you are buying does not meet or exceed ALL eight of the above criteria then in our opinion, you are simply buying a Hybrid system which is ok as long as you are paying accordingly.
 In all cases we recommend avoiding the purchase of non name brand Generic Grade Solar Systems.
 With prices as low as they are for Hybrid and Investment Grade Systems, it simply isn't worth the risk of buying a non name brand or even name brand, poorer performing, generic grade system.